 Delicious Ways to Cook Chicken Livers

 There are hundreds of recipes for cooking chicken livers.
-You can find them in recipe books, online, or watch YouTube videos on the best recipes for preparing them in a way your family will love.
-Here are some basic tips for preparation:
+You can find them in recipe books online or watch YouTube videos on the best recipes for preparing them in a way your family will love.
+Here are some essential tips for preparation:

-- Rinse and season the liver, and simply sauté them in a skillet with a little olive oil, garlic, salt, and pepper.
+• Rinse and season the livers, and simply sauté them in a skillet with a bit of olive oil, garlic, salt, and pepper.
 Splash with red wine or lemon juice.
 Serve them thinly sliced on a bed of mixed greens.
-Add fruit like diced apples, some diced onion, and little vinaigrette to top it all off.
+Add fruit like diced apples, some diced onion, and a little vinaigrette to top it all off.

-- After properly cleaning, dip the livers in an egg wash.
+• After adequately cleaning, dip the livers in an egg wash.
 Roll them in cornmeal or flour and fry them until they reach 170 degrees F. Serve with your favorite dipping sauce or gravy.

-- Chicken pate is easy to make.
+• Chicken pate is easy to make.
 Cook the livers in olive oil and add white wine or sherry as they are cooking.
 Place the cooked livers in a food processor and blend with plain Greek yogurt or cream cheese.
 Season with salt, garlic, lemon pepper, sage, and thyme.
 You can fold in walnuts for more flavor.
 Garnish with chopped rosemary and parsley.
-Chill until pate is cool.
+Chill until the plate is cool.
 Serve with crackers or crusty bread.

 Marinating Chicken Livers

 Many people are fans of marinating their meat before cooking.
 If you love to marinade, there are simple and easy recipes for chicken liver.
 Here are some easy steps to follow.
-You will want to prepare the liver for about 12 to 24 hours before cooking.
-You can do this the previous evening and they will be ready for dinner the next day.
+You must prepare the liver for about 12 to 24 hours before cooking.
+You can do this the previous evening; they will be ready for dinner the next day.

-- Put the liver into a zip lock back or container with a lid.
+1. Put the liver into a zip lock back or container with a lid.
 Add your favorite marinade ingredients.
-A great marinade is Greek yogurt, soy sauce, lemon juice, and herbs.
+Greek yogurt, soy sauce, lemon juice, and herbs make for a great marinade.

-- Mix all the ingredients with the liver and make sure the meat is totally covered.
-Close up your bag or container and store in the fridge for the next 12 to 24 hours.
+2. Mix all the ingredients with the liver and ensure the meat is covered.
+Close up your bag or container and store it in the fridge for 12 to 24 hours.

-- Take livers out of the fridge and allow them to warm to room temperature.
+3. Remove the livers from the fridge and allow them to warm to room temperature.
 Preheat your pan with oil, lard, or butter.

-- Fry the livers for 10 to 15 minutes.
-You can use the leftover marinade to cook the liver in or you can use it to make a sauce.
+4. Fry the livers for 10 to 15 minutes, or until they are no longer pink in the middle.
+You can use the leftover marinade to cook the liver in, or you can use it to make a sauce.

 Eating Your Own Chicken Livers

-Perhaps you are a practical homesteader or backyard chicken farmer and you are willing to repurpose your poultry after their laying productivity has ended.
+Perhaps you are a practical homesteader or backyard chicken farmer, and you are willing to utilize your poultry for meat after their laying productivity has ended.
 If you choose to butcher your own chickens, you certainly benefit from chicken liver nutrition.

 Knowing how to butcher humanely and properly will take some research.
 There are videos and websites available to find that information.
 You can also contact a local farmer who would probably be willing to walk you through the steps.
 They are actually quite simple.